ethersphere/SWIPs/SWIPs/swip-20.md

 ## Specification

 This section describes how stakes should be created, modified, computed, and withdrawn.
-Since this is orchestrated by the [**Staking Contract**](https://github.com/ethersphere/storage-incentives/blob/master/src/Staking.sol), implementing this SWIP consists of predominantly changes to this smart contract.
+Since this is orchestrated by the [**Staking Contract**](https://github.com/ethersphere/storage-incentives/blob/master/src/Staking.sol), implementing this SWIP consists predominantly of changes to this smart contract.

 ### Concepts

+#### *balance or potential stake*
+The contract keeps a balance of bzz tokensw associated with a node (and not an overlay as of SWIP-19).
+Every time a `stakeDeposit` function is called, the amount of bzz sent with the transaction is added to this balance.

+#### *committed stake*

+The committed stake is interpreted as the stake that the staker commits to stake.
+It is denominated not in bzz, but the commodity unit that it is meant to secure: unit price of storage rent.

+Expressed in bzz it is `committedStake * unitPrice`.
+Initially, the committed stake aligns with the balance, in that the node's committed stake in bzz is fully covered by the node's balance, however as the unitPrice changes (as a consequence of either cost changes, competition or bzz token price change), the committed stake can be under or overcollateralised by the actual stake balance.

+#### *Effective stake*

+The effective stake is the largest portion of the committed stake expressed in bzz that has collateral.

 ### The stake endpoint

+through calling `depositStake` function
 1. The Staking contract accepts an extra argument, `committedStake`, which sets the committed stake.
 2. The contract asks the price oracle for the unit price of storage -- denoted here as `unitPrice`.
 3. The contract then adds the amount sent with the transaction to the stake entry for the address of `txorigin`.
 This sum can be referred to as the *potential stake balance*, denoted as `potentialStakeBalance`.